Method

 alternate text

 Figure 4: Formation of Bayesian bootstrap weights.
-Uniformly random samples (left) are sorted (middle) and the differences of neighbouring points (right) are being used as bootstrap weights.
+Uniformly random samples (left) are sorted (middle) and the differences of neighbouring points (right) are used as bootstrap weights.

 Residual bootstrap

 Earthquake source parameter distributions retrieved with the Randomize-then-optimize method based on the data error variance-covariance matrices have been shown to match the model parameter distributions obtained through Markov Chain Monte Carlo sampling of the model space (Jonsson et al., 2014).
 In our residual bootstrapping method we add realisations of synthetic correlated random noise to each bootstrapping chain (Fig. 5C and 1).
-This reduces the calculation of many independent forward models compared to Randomize-then-optimize approach.

 alternate text

 Figure 5: Residual bootstrapping of InSAR surface displacement data in Grond.
-(A) From displacements maps we extract noise and (B) synthesise random correlated data noise.
+(A) From displacement maps we extract noise and (B) synthesise random correlated data noise.
 (C) This synthetic noise is then subsampled exactly as the observed data.
 These random realisations are added to the residuals of each bootstrap chain.

 Optimisation